 Frequently Asked Questions

-The lightest dirt bike helmet on the market is the Klim F3 Carbon.
-In summary, the carbon fiber helmet is constructed by hand and weights only 1110 grams, making it the lightest dirt bike helmet on the market.
+The lightest MX helmet on the market is the Klim F3 Carbon.
+The carbon fiber helmet is constructed by hand and weights only 1110 grams or 2.45 lbs.

 The lightest motocross helmet is the Leatt Moto 9.5 Carbon.
 As a matter of fact, it weights only 1150 grams and is the shell is made of carbon fiber.